How to Secure Your WordPress Website Quickly and Easily

 When it comes to WordPress security, things are getting worse by the year and businesses seem to realize that.
 In 2018, Big enterprises suffered around 53% more attacks than the year before, and they are trying to actively tackle that alarming trend with increased investments in cybersecurity.

-Despite the overall awareness and efforts, today over 90,978 online attacks occur every minute.
+Despite the overall awareness and efforts, today over 90,978 attacks on WP sites occur every minute.

 Yes, you read right — every minute!